INF303Project/draw2gather/README.md

 ## Draw2Gather

 This repository contains API's and game handling logic of Draw2Gather.
 It is written in Go and uses Firebase Firestore database and Firebase Authentication, therefore it requires to connect to a Firebase project.
 Before setup you should install [Go](https://go.dev/dl/), [NodeJS](https://nodejs.org/en/download/current), and [Firebase CLI](https://www.npmjs.com/package/firebase-tools).
+Firebase CLI requires Java 11 or later.

 ### Configuration